4391 Balodis: Rotation period

 In July 2010, a rotational lightcurve of Balodis was obtained by Italian astronomer Albino Carbognani from photometric observations taken at the Astronomical Observatory of the Autonomous Region of the Aosta Valley (OAVdA) in Italy.
-It showed rotation period of 3.448±0.001 hours with a brightness amplitude of 0.29 in magnitude (U=2).
+It showed a rotation period of 3.448±0.001 hours, with a brightness amplitude of 0.29 in magnitude (U=2).

 Naming

 This minor planet was named after Latvian cosmic geodesist Jānis Balodis, head of the Astronomical Observatory at University of Latvia.

 Balodis' research includes astrometry, observations of artificial satellites using laser, as well as computational methods for astrometric interpretations of photographic plates.
 The Crimean minor planet service has used his algorithms for a long time.
 (The honored astronomer should not be confused with Soviet army General Jānis Balodis.)
 The official naming citation was published by the Minor Planet Center on 12 September 1992 (M.P.C.
 20837).